AkifumiSato/akfm-mcp-packages/packages/storybook-mcp/README.md

 npx playwright install
 ```

-2. Add the MCP server to your Cursor _mcp.json_ or similar configuration:
+2. Add the MCP server to your `.cursor/mcp.json`, `.mcp.json`, or similar configuration:

 ```json
 {